 On June 1, 2020, student enrollment at Monty Tech included 1,408 students in grades nine through twelve, representing each of the district's eighteen sending communities.
 Each class of students is comprised of a relatively equal balance of male vs. female students, and each student attending Monty Tech has elected to do so, prepared to explore an interest in one of the school's twenty-one rigorous vocational-technical programs.
-While the school currently offers only five programs non-traditional for male students, we are proud to have a student population that is well-balanced by gender and a variety of academic interests and achievements.
+While the school currently offers only five programs non-traditional for male students, and twelve programs non-traditional for female students, we are proud to have a student population that is well-balanced by gender and a variety of academic interests and achievements.